-▶ Electives ◀
+▶ Electives ◄

-John Chi Nedding and Otady Okins Honors option С

-l01RRDG Credit: .5/Sem J

-Prerequisite: none Length: Sem M

-Grades: 9, 10, 11, 12
+01RRDG Honors option Credit: .5/Sem C Prerequisite: none Grades: 9, 10, 11, 12 Length: Sem М

 This course is designed for students to improve higher level reading and study skills necessary for success in high school and beyond.
 The following areas will be part of this course.